AK-Homberger/Alexa-Face-Recognition-with-ESP32CAM/README.md

 For security reasons the [Root CA certifficate](https://github.com/AK-Homberger/Alexa-Face-Recognition-with-ESP32CAM/blob/dbfc8bc4eaf89e81cfe0bc2ecbc2932a62472344/AlexaFaceDetectionESP32Cam/AlexaFaceDetectionESP32Cam.ino#L37) is sored in the code.
 The certifficate will expire in September 2021.
 It has to be updated then.

 ## Arduino IDE and Programming
-The sketch works with current Arduiono IDE 1.8.13 and ESP32 board version 1.0.5.
+The sketch works with current Arduino IDE 1.8.13 and ESP32 board version 1.0.5.

 In the IDE you have to select:
 - Board: ESP32 Wrover Module